What I Learned From The Young Women Of Kyrgyzstan

 I arrived into Kyrgyzstan at about 4:50 am in the morning and was immediately pulled out of the line and cleared through customs as a member of the foreign media covering the Games.
 With this level of efficiency, I exited into the waiting area expecting someone to hold up a sign with my name.
 To my slight embarrassment, and perhaps because I let my ego jump ahead of itself, no one was waiting for me.
 Trying not to look the part of the fool, I did another casual scan of all the name people holding the name cards and still found nothing.

 This Aidana (not to be confused with the Aidinas, Aidais, or Aiperis that I would meet later), told me she was going to be my escort to Issyk-kul where the Games would be held.
-The wear and tear of my 24 hour transit from Los Angeles to Kyrgyzstan immediately faded with the warm smile and enthusiasm of this volunteer.
+The wear and tear of my 24 hour transit from Los Angeles to Kyrgyzstan immediately eased with the warm smile and enthusiasm of this volunteer.
 She apologized for her perfectly understandable English and offered me coffee.
 Having just had two cups before landing, I declined.

 I got the sense that she was not quite sure what to do with me yet when she offered me coffee or tea for a second time only a few minutes later.
-This time I gladly accepted.
+This time I just smiled and accepted.
 But no sooner than bringing the cup to my mouth did she tell me that we were ready to leave.
 I chuckled, put the tea down and followed her.
 That’s how I met Aidana.

 Have You Even Slept?

 When I arrived to the hotel complex at Bor-Bor in Issyk-kul, two young woman came to greet me.
-One introduced herself as Jyldyz, but said it would be easier to just call her ‘star’, since that’s what her name translates to in Kyrgyz (you see, it’s not just me that realizes these Kyrgyz names are hard to remember at first).
+One introduced herself as Jyldyz, but said it would be easier to just call her ‘star’, since that’s what her name translates to in Kyrgyz (you see, it’s not just me that finds these Kyrgyz names hard to remember at first).
 The other was Alina (finally an easy name).
 Alina was the person I called at 5 am earlier than morning, so I apologized for waking her up.
 She laughed and told me it was not a problem since she had been up all night prepping for some of the early arrivals.
 It was the same for Jyldyz.

 Are You On Instagram?